spekulatius/PHPScraper/websites/examples/headings.md

 $secondaryHeadings = $web->h3;
 ```

-If not headings are found, the array is left empty.
+If no headings are found, the array is left empty.

 ## All Headings on a Page